EPISODE 5-The Prime Minister and the Prof – How does friendship influence political power?

 Some of Gladwell’s assertions in this podcast seem like a stretch but his main conclusions about the Famine of 1943 sound grounded.
 They come from the book “Churchill’s Secret War: The British Empire and the Ravaging of India during World War II” by Madhusree Mukerjee.
 Mukerjee depicts Churchill as bitter, smug and hateful towards India and its people.

 The famine was the end result of several awful events.
 Japan took hold of Burma, the British responded by destroying any supplies helpful to Japan, then a terrible cyclone decimated the new rice crop and killed 30,000 Indians.
-All this led to a shortage of food so British bought up heaps of rice for their soldiers, driving up the price of food and a soon famine was created.
+All this led to a shortage of food so British bought up heaps of rice for their soldiers, driving up the price of food and soon a famine was created.

 3,000,000 lives were claimed by this man-made calamity.
 India begged Britain for wheat and relief.
 The Paymaster General at the time, the man who could send supplies and save the lives of millions was none other than Lindeman.
 Lindeman flatly responded that Britain could not spare food or ships.
-At one point Lindeman coarsely blamed the famine that his own country precipitated on India’s overcrowding.
+At one point Lindeman coarsely blamed the very famine that his country precipitated on India’s overcrowding.

 Gladwell acknowledges Lindeman’s profound prejudices but points to his dogged loyalty to Churchill as the true motives behind his denial of food for India.
 In the 1940’s, India was still a colony of Britain and during the war, exported food, raw materials and manpower to Britain to aid in the war effort.
 According to Mukejuree, Churchill hated India; he hated Gandhi and his efforts for India, resented how the empire depended on India for help and was altogether malevolent and bigoted towards Indian people in general.